What Is Planning & Management?

 1. Set Short-Term & Long-Term Goals

 Effective planning helps management determine where it wants to go.
 Start your planning process by visualizing where you want your organization to go after the longest time frame.
 Think about how and where do you see the business organization a year or two from now.
-Once you have established your long-term goals, proceed with your short-term by thinking what you want to achieve in a current time frame.
+Once you have established your long-term goals, proceed with your short-term by thinking about what you want to achieve in a current time frame.
 Your short-term goals should be aligned with your long-term vision.

 2. Keep It Simple

 Planning, if done correctly, is not simple.
 In developing it, you have to undergo comprehensive and complex processes.
-However, to effectively develop, communicate, and put it into action, you need to use a simple framework for everyone to understand.
+However, to effectively develop, communicate, and put it into action, you need to use a simple framework and outline for everyone to understand.
 Try to be coherent in arranging the details in the chosen framework.
 Make it logical and rational.

 3. Create Concrete Objectives

 After clarifying your goals, think about your objectives.
 Be specific as possible in establishing it, make them realistic so that they can easily be achieved by the organization.
-After determining your objectives, make sure to measure them from different time projections to asses whether they are appropriately met and followed.
+After determining your objectives, make sure to measure them from different time projections or schedules to asses whether they are appropriately met and followed.

 4. Make It Accountable

-In order to determine whether a plan is effective or not, it should be executed and put into action.
+In order to determine whether a work plan is effective or not, it should be executed and put into action.
 In developing plan management, you have to make it accountable.
 Assign tasks to the appropriate personnel and give a timeframe schedule for every task to ensure that every activity is performed well.
 If your plan does not have specific people responsible for it, then the work will never get done.

 5. Shift Gears If It's Not Working

 The purpose of developing any type of plan is for mitigation or the act of reducing the severity or seriousness of something from happening.
-In developing plans, changes and developments do happen, if these things inevitably arise, don't hesitate to shift gears when necessary.
+In developing strategy plans, changes and developments do happen, if these things inevitably arise, don't hesitate to shift gears when necessary.
 If you possibly do, make sure to conduct long-term and short-term evaluations of its effect on the management.